Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 # Overview

-This pages presents the execution time of Koffi calls on three benchmarks, where it is compared to a theoretical ideal FFI implementation (approximated with pre-compiled static N-API glue code), and other FFI implementations:
+This pages presents the execution time of Koffi calls on three benchmarks, where it is compared to a theoretical ideal FFI implementation (approximated with pre-compiled static Node-API glue code), and other FFI implementations:

 - The first benchmark is based on `atoi()` calls
 - The second benchmark is based on `memset()` calls